Forward-Education/pxt-fwd-modules/README.md

 ## Versioning

 'mkc bump' creates a new version of the extension.
-Always run it from the top level of the repo.
-It will update the pxt.json files for all nested extensions.
+Always run it from the top level of the repo so that it will update the pxt.json files for all subdirectories.
 In other words, do not bump an indivudual module.
-Always bump the whole module library.
+Bump the whole module library.

 You can specify either the version or commit of a dependency.

 > "fwd-dial": "github:Forward-Education/pxt-fwd-modules/fwd-dial#v1.0.0</br>
 > "fwd-dial": "github:Forward-Education/pxt-fwd-modules/fwd-dial#253d6ef9d5641a783ec666412b6e9bd9fea0eeb0

 When the version or commit is not specified for the dependency, most of the time MakeCode pick up the most recent tag, or the most recent commit if there are no tags.
 However, most of the time is not all of the time and specifying a version reduces the risk of bad code making it into production, so always specify the versions of dependencies for production.
-Kit extensions should not be dependencies of other extensions because their version gets bumped automatically with every tutorial addition or change.

-Kit extensions can safely take advantage of the autobump GitHub action since they have less risk of introducing critical errors.
-It automatically bumps the version anytime a change is pushed to main.
-This prevents software developers from being a gatekeeper to lesson content.

 ## Development